DurableDrupal/slides-durable-drupal-lean-drupalcon2015/slides.md

 Project Inception and Vision means that there has to be some starting point, based on input from the client and a first processing of that input (which may have come from a full RFP round trip or simply a telephone conversation) into something that begins to understand the problem, product and market in terms of value and performs all preparation necessary for the Team Kickoff for the project.

-### Project Inception and Vision
+### Online Literary Workshop<br>Inception and Vision

 * Gather all inputs: Client documentation, conversations, Legacy site and business context
 * Create initial Project Vision text for starting point
   * For each detected pain point
     * Who is experiencing it?
     * What solutions would ease their pain?
-  * List architecture alternatives: Frameworks, re-usable Drupal distros and other past solutions
+  * List architecture alternatives: Frameworks, re-usable Drupal distros and other proven solutions
-* What team are we going assemble for kickoff?
+* What team are we going to assemble for kickoff?
-* What provisioning might be best for development and testing?
+* Best way to provision team development and testing?
-* Possibility of initial basic prototype as starting point for kickoff
+* Initial basic prototype as starting point for kickoff?

 ### Inputs for Online Literary Workshop Project